Iv-T/Iv-T.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: home
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: jiayeeliu at gmail dot com

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  address: >
+  address:

-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+latest_posts: false  # includes a list of the newest posts
+selected_papers: true # includes a list of papers marked as "selected={true}"
+social: false  # includes social icons at the bottom of the page
 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a 1st year Ph.D. student in [GrUVi Lab]() at [Simon Fraser University](https://www.sfu.ca/), co-supervised by Prof. [Manolis Savva](https://msavva.github.io/) and Prof. [Arash (Ali) Mahdavi-Amiri](https://www.sfu.ca/~amahdavi/).
+I am broadly interested in computer vision and graphics in deep learning, with specialty in neural rendering, shape analysis and generative content.
+My research currently focus on 3D understanding and generation of interactable objects.

+I received my M.Sc. degree in computer science from [University of Southern California](https://www.usc.edu/), and worked as a research assistant (2020-2022) in [Vision and Graphics Lab](https://vgl.ict.usc.edu/) at [USC Institute for Creative Technology](https://ict.usc.edu/).
+I got my B.Eng. degree in software engineering at [Sichuan University](https://en.scu.edu.cn/) with distinction.